UCLNatSci/2024/PHAS0026/_sources/tensors.md

 1. Equating two subscripts
 2. Summing over all possible values of these subscripts.

-In the case of the 2nd-order tensor, contraction of $ \mathbf{T}1 $ gives the sum of its diagonal elements:
+In the case of the 2nd-order tensor, contraction of $ \mathbf{T} $ gives the sum of its diagonal elements:

 ```{math}
 T_{ii} = \text{Tr}(T)